-However, the more she learnt, the less of a fit she was within a social services setting and in 2009, she branched out as an Independent Social Worker.
+However, the more she learnt, the less of a fit she was within a social services setting and in 2009, she moved into Independent Social Work.
 In 2011 she came across the work of Dr Patricia Crittenden.
 “While I had done a lot of work around attachment, there was always a piece missing in my mind.
 Once I came across DMM I found this to be a much better tool to understand children and families,” she said.

 Dynamic-Maturational Model of Attachment and Adaptation (DMM) began under Mary Ainsworth's guidance, with input from John Bowlby and E. Mavis Hetherington.
 The DMM focuses on the ways in which danger organises attachment behaviour and looks beyond the surface of behaviour; instead examining how behaviour functions within relationships.
 In the DMM, neurological maturation interacting with experience is central to the self‐protective strategies that individuals develop to regulate familial attachments.
 When the relationships fail to protect child (or parent), more extreme strategies are organised to wrest some measure of safety and comfort from an otherwise threatening environment.

 ‘Happy’ children are often the ones we need to worry about the most